adhikariarjun21/Grant_Revoke_User/README.md

 Steps to grant or revoke access to a user
 1. Copy the grantaccess.sh, revokeaccess.sh, hosts.txt and Start.sh files to a linux machine.
 All the files need to be in the same path.
 2. Edit the hosts.txt file and enter the list of hosts and admin users for each of the machines.
-Example
-52.18.26.11,localadmin
-52.19.18.78,localadmin
+Refer hosts.txt file for example
 3. Run the following command - sh Start.sh
 4. Enter g or r based on the Action that you would like to perform.
 5. Enter a username and password for the user that you would like to grant/revoke access when prompted.